NTCIR-18

 Classification of argument claims based on temporal references in financial contexts

-We are proud to have received recognition for our contributions to the NTCIR-18 tasks:
+We are proud to have received multiple prestigious awards for our contributions to NTCIR-18:

 Best Oral Presentation Award